 - Another option is to add a grain, like bulgur wheat or lentils.
 Add that next.

 - The next layer could be a little heavier, possibly a protein.
 I was multi-tasking and violated the order in the picture.
 The black beans really should have been below the shredded cheese.
 Of course, chicken would also be nice in this salad too.

 - Lighter items go next, such as black olives.
 For other salads, this is where you would add nuts, seeds or dried fruit.

-- Add the cheese or vegan shreds next.
+- Add cheese or vegan shreds next.

 - Mix a little fresh cilantro in with the salad greens.

 - The taco salad in a jar is capped off with a few tortilla chips, which I lift out first and then crumble on top of the salad once it’s on a plate.
 Wrap the chips in a paper towel to keep them crispy or add them when you are about to enjoy the salad.